 - Qualification (junior, middle, senior), and region of the world

 For example, freelance developers have lower hourly rates than engineers from an in-house team.
 Moreover, the region is also significant.
-Developers from the USA have higher rates in comparison to the developers from Eastern Europe.
+Developers from the USA have higher rates in comparison to the developers from Central Europe.
 Junior mobile app developers have lower hourly rates compared to their senior colleagues.

 Below you can see the developers’ rates in various regions.: